BimsaraS99/Neural-Network-From-Scratch-with-NumPy/README.md

   - Features are normalized using min-max scaling.

 - **Initialization:**
-  - Weights are initialized using a normal distribution with a scaling factor.
+  - Weights are initialized using a normal distribution.

 - **Activation Functions:**
   - ReLU activation is used for the hidden layer.
   - Softmax activation is used for the output layer.

 - **Loss Function:**
-  - Cross-entropy loss is employed, suitable for multi-class classification.
+  - MSE loss is employed, suitable for multi-class classification.

 - **Training:**
   - Gradient descent is applied to update parameters.